-(Last Updated on : 27/11/2014)
+(Last Updated on : 13/02/2019)

 Festivals of Maharashtra are a true reflection of the culture

 with all its multi-hued customs and rituals

 is a state where a millennium of culture weaves a tapestry of myriad charms.
 For the people of Maharashtra who are regarded as very vibrant natured, all the festivals

 The patron deity of the state of Maharashtra, Lord Ganesha

-Nag Panchami is celebrated in the honour of the 'Snake God
+Nag Panchami is celebrated in the honour of the Snake God

-' and is one of the most important festivals in Maharashtra.
+and is one of the most important festivals in Maharashtra.
 As the worship of the Snake God forms an important ritual of the inhabitants of Maharashtra, clay icons of cobras

 , Maharashtra is renowned for snake catchers.

-The full moon day of the month of Shravan
+of the month of Shravan

 according to the Hindu

-season and the appeasement of the Sea-God follows before the fisher-folk sail out on their beautifully embellished boats.
+season and the appeasement of the Sea God follows before the fisher-folk sail out on their beautifully embellished boats.
 The festivals of brothers and sisters, Raksha Bandhan

-Gokul Ashtami marks the birth of the 'Lord of Love', Lord Krishna
+Gokul Ashtami reflects the real verve of the festivals in Maharashtra.
+Gokul Ashtami marks the birth of Lord Krishna

-known as 'Gopal Kala' is made on this day.
-Another fun filled ritual which is performed on this day is 'dahi-handi' which is actually clay pots
+known as Gopal Kala is made on this day.
+A fun filled ritual is performed on this day known as Dahi Handi

-stuffed with curd, puffed rice and milk and strung up high on the streets.
-One would also be delighted to see a group of enthusiastic young men and women form human pyramids and try to reach these and break them open.
+are strung up high on the streets.
+A group of enthusiastic young men and women form human pyramids and try to reach these and break them open.

 This festival is generally observed as the Hindu New Year celebrations by the Maharashtrians.
-'Gudhi' is a victory symbol characterized by a bamboo
+Gudhi is a victory symbol characterized by a bamboo

 stick with a coloured silk